shortintern2019/intern-tutorial/readme.md

 ## Hands on Tutorial

 ## 1. Git
+You can learn basics from [here](https://learngitbranching.js.org/).
-Git is the de-facto standard of version control system for web application development.
-You can skip this tutorial if you are already familiar with Git. you can learn basics from [here](https://learngitbranching.js.org/).
+You can skip this if you are already familiar with Git.

 ## Spring Framework Tutorial
-For Spring Frame Tutorial, create a new branch from the master branch.
+For Spring Framework Tutorial, create a new branch from the master branch.
 Branch name should be in format of "feature/FIRSTNAME_LASTNAME".
 Once you complete the tutorial push your work to the GitHub repository.

 ### 2. Accessing Data using Spring data
-Spring Data JPA is used to access data from a database.
-Benefit of using Spring Data JPA is that you don't have to write sql to access the data.
+Spring Data JPA is used to access data stored in a database.
+Benefit of using JPA is that you don't have to write SQL to access the data.
 Complete the following tutorial to learn the fundamental of Spring Data.

 https://spring.io/guides/gs/accessing-data-jpa/